How to Prepare

 Health Care System, Culture and Context

 This course is designed for internationally educated health professionals who are undergoing the process of becoming licensed in Canada.
-It is offered two times per year.
-It will provide learners with a deepened understanding of the Canadian health care system, what Canadian patients expect from their health care providers, and how to communicate with patients and caregivers.
+It's offered two times per year.
+It will deepen learners' understanding of the Canadian health care system, what Canadian patients expect from their health care providers, and how to communicate with patients and caregivers.

 Essential Skills Profile

-Essential Skills Profiles describe how workers in this occupation use each of the nine essential skills: reading, document use, writing, numeracy, oral communication, thinking, digital technology, working with others and continuous learning.
-Search: 3413 Nurse Aides, Orderlies and Patient Service Associates.
+Essential Skills Profiles describe how workers in health care use each of the nine essential skills: reading, document use, writing, numeracy, oral communication, thinking, digital technology, working with others and continuous learning.
+Search: Nurse Aides, Orderlies and Patient Service Associates.